Team Stats - From Simple Data Capture to Meaningful Metrics

 - Individual statistics can create an overwhelming amount of data and can be difficult to use.

-BONUS!
-For URCA Classroom members only.
+For UAP Classroom members only.
 We've developed a pre-made spreadsheet you can use for collecting the data just like in the videos above.
 It has the formulas you need already included PLUS it will automatically give you some safeguards to make sure you've entered your data correctly.
 You can get it at the end of Sion's talk here.

 Want more of Sion's genius?
 Check out Flik!
 It's chock full of Sion's game analysis, drills, and practice plans for your team.